jkulbe-msft/AZ80xLab/README.md

 ## Post Deployment Steps

-Once the deployment is complete to access your Hyper-V Host an inbound security rule will need to be created on your NAT Subnet NSG.
+Once the deployment is complete to access your Hyper-V Host, create an inbound security rule on your NAT Subnet NSG (or better, use just-in-time access or Bastion).

 ## Final Configuration